ryanking1/BandVenueJavaCodeReview/README.md

 # Band Venue App

-#### Creates an app that allows adding bands and venues, and creating linked lists between the two, February 26, 2016.
+#### Creates an app that allows adding bands and venues, and creating linked lists between the two, March 4, 2016.

 #### By Ryan King